 Andē Harsimran Burke took his first Kundalini Yoga class in 1977.
 He went through KRI certified training in 2001 and has been teaching since.
 He encourages Sadhana, daily yoga practice, at 4:00 am, preferably, and cold showers to heal the body and the soul!

 Cal Clements says it is normal to do yoga at least once a day--twice a day to begin a revolution.
 Cal is certified in Ashtanga Yoga from Downward Dog in Toronto.
 He has four university degrees, including a Masters of Library Science and a Ph.D. in Comparative Literature.
 Cal feels most strongly about the plight of all the non-human beings and therefore is committed to a vegan lifestyle.
-He recommends this approach for environmental reasons, health reasons, and for the benefit of the animals.
+He recommends this approach for environmental reasons, health reasons, and out of respect for animals.
 The world has so many problems--but here's one that everyone can work on right away, one meal at a time.
 Here's a description of his current diet.
-As owner and manager of Rubber Soul, he taught over 4000 hours of yoga and meditation.
+As owner and manager of Rubber Soul, he has taught over 4000 hours of yoga, meditation, and Adventure Club, our 200-hour yoga teacher training program.

 Chanda Clements is the manager and lead teacher at Let It Be Yoga.
 She completed Rubber Soul's Yoga Teacher Training (Adventure Club) in 2012.
 She teaches a great flow class with lots of breath and vinyasa.
 You'll like her unassuming ways and calm sincerity.